jjsutula/phile-tag/README.md

 # phile-tag
-A Python Flask project to examine and change metadata for local music files.
+A Python Flask project to examine and change metadata for local music (MP3 and FLAC) files.

-To run, use the following shell script:
-    ./run
+The best way to run phile-tag is with Docker.
+See the *Build Docker* and *Run the Docker* sections below.

-## Installattion Instructions
+## Installation Instructions

 **Set up the Conda environment**